top of page

 Christian Bernard Singer is a Canadian eco-artist, curator, writer and educator.
 Born in Paris and raised in New York City, he began as a company dancer with Laura Foreman’s Composers and Choreographers Theater.

 Singer currently teaches sculpture at the Ontario College of Art and Design University (OCADU) and has served as a Peer Review Committee Member for the Canada Council for the Arts and the Ontario Arts Council.
 He holds an AOCAD from the Ontario College of Art and Design and an MFA from The New York State College of Ceramics at Alfred University.
-Fluently bilingual, Singer has also curated over 90 exhibitions of both English and French-speaking artists, including three major retrospectives and his writings about art have been published internationally.
+Fluently bilingual, Singer has also curated over 90 exhibitions of both English and French-speaking artists, including three major retrospectives, and his writings about art have been published internationally.

 bottom of page